magnars/dash.el/docs.md

 ## !intersection `(list list2)`

-Return a new list containing only the elements that are members of both LIST and LIST2.
+Return a new list containing only the elements that are members of both `list` and LIST2.
-The test for equality is done with `equal`, or with `!compare-fn` if that's non-nil.
+The test for equality is done with `equal`, or with `!compare`-`fn` if that's non`-`nil.

 ```cl
 (!intersection (quote nil) (quote nil)) ;; => (quote nil)